 SIDE NOTE: I’m happy to see the word ‘renovation’ next to the castle plans.
 Located just off the walkway from the parking lot down to the shore, this particular building has many names: the castle, the bunkhouse, the blockhouse, the Calligan Chalet and possibly others.

 3. Demo the 838-square-foot haunted house-looking structure I haven’t written about until now.
-It’s currently caving in on the hill above the sandspit’s eastern shoreline.
+Its second-story roof is currently caving in on the hill above the sandspit’s eastern shoreline.
+PenMet plans to replace the house with a picnic shelter and cooktop, running water, and power.

 DeMolay Caretaker House

-I recently discovered that this very home in question is the long-abandoned DeMolay Caretaker House.
-(Not to be confused with the Park Host house PenMet evicted from the site in 2021).
+Before learning about its demo plans, I’d discovered that the No. 3 building on that list that I named the haunted house (or as one mom on Facebook called it, the Sasquatch house) is the long-abandoned DeMolay Caretaker House.
+(Not to be confused with the modern Park Host house PenMet evicted from the site in 2021).

 2) Whether the house was even part of the nature preserve.
-There are quite a few private properties right along the shoreline.
+There are quite a few private properties right along the shoreline there, and not only did I not want shady squatters mad at me, but I didn’t want fancy people mad at me either.

 But, that little moss-topped building?
 Let’s have that one stay.
 It’s what inspired these posts, after all.
 Plus, I now know it’s name: